ASTHMA POLICY 2026 - 2027

 The Asthma Emergency Kit will contain:

-The School Nurse will monitor and maintain the Asthma Emergency Kits.
+School nurse/your first aid officer will monitor and maintain the Asthma Emergency Kits.
 They will:

 The blue or blue/grey reliever medication in the Asthma Emergency Kits may be used by more than one student as long as they are used with a spacer.
 If the devices come into contact with someone’s mouth, they will not be used again and will be replaced.